OrsonDeWitt/BirdMApp/README.md

 When the import is finished (it takes less than 5 minutes for <1000 photos and about 20 minutes for ~6000), you will see a nicely formatted table that will list all the errors that might have occurred during the import, so you can use this to see which photos are missing tags or locations, and fix them.

-If some of the species are not imported ("tags could not be matched") but you think they should have been, let me know, it might be that a synonym has to be added; or you may check "missing_birds.txt", it might be there (see "Limitations and Missing Species").
+If some of the species are not imported ("tags could not be matched") but you think they should have been, let me know, it might be that a synonym has to be added; or you may check *missing_birds.txt*, it might be there (see [Limitations and Missing Species](#limitations-and-missing-species)).

 #### .csv (eBird)

-When importing a .csv file, it has to contain the following columns: "scientificName"/"scientific name"/"commonName"/"common name" (either of the 4), "latitude", "longitude", and "date". eBird provides this data to you in a .csv format when downloading your data from "My eBird".
+When importing a .csv file, it has to contain the following columns: *scientificName/scientific name/commonName/common name* (either of the 4), *latitude*, *longitude*, and *date*. eBird provides this data to you in a .csv format when downloading your data from "My eBird".
 Naturally, there will be no photos to plot, but you'll otherwise be able to see markers on the map, explore countries and see your statistics.

 ### Photo Ratings

-If you choose "Use my photos in species lists" when importing, your photos will show up in country lists and on the tree map in the "charts" panel.
+If you check "Use my photos in species lists" when importing, your photos will show up in country lists and on the tree map in the "charts" panel.
 Which photo is chosen depends on the rating of the photo.
 If neither of the photos have rating, the newest photo will be chosen.

 ### Species Distribution